McClernan/documentation/favorites.md

 ## ONCHANGE ##
 The checkbox tag contains an onchange javascript function called arrcookie() which takes the name of a cookie.
-The script adds the data post title, url and id to an array and the arry is inserted, with HTML tag formatting, into the named cookie.
+The script adds the data post title, url and id to an array and the array is inserted, with HTML tag formatting, into the named cookie.
 The completed cookie is insert in between `<DIV>` tags and displayed as text.

 ```